-UART0 base: 0x4000.C000 UART1 base: 0x4000.D000 UART2 base: 0x4000.E000
+UART0 base: 0x4000.C000 UART1 base: 0x4000.D000

-Bit/Field Name Туре Reset Description 31:12 reserved RO 0 Software should not rely on the value of a reserved bit.
+Bit/Field Name Type Reset Description

+31:12 reserved RO 0 Software should not rely on the value of a reserved bit.
 To provide compatibility with future products, the value of a reserved bit should be preserved across a read-modify-write operation.

+11 OE RO 0 UART Overrun Error

+The OE values are defined as follows:

+Value Description

-11 OE RO 0 UART Overrun Error The OE values are defined as follows: Value Description 0 There has been no data loss due to a FIFO overrun.
+0 There has been no data loss due to a FIFO overrun.

 New data was received when the FIFO was full, resulting in data loss.

-10 BE RO 0 UART Break Error This bit is set to 1 when a break condition is detected, indicating that
+10 BE RO 0 UART Break Error

+This bit is not to 1 when a break condition is detected indicating that

-This bit is set to 1 when a break condition is detected, indicating that the receive data input was held Low for longer than a full-word transmission time (defined as start, data, parity, and stop bits).
+This bit is set to 1 when a break condition is detected, indicating that the receive data input was held I ow for longer than a full-word the receive data input was held Low for longer than a full-word transmission time (defined as start, data, parity, and stop bits).